kfeuerschvenger/lcdstats/README.md

 This project was inspired by [mklements/OLED_Stats](https://github.com/mklements/OLED_Stats) — a great starting point for displaying system info on tiny screens.
 Big thanks for the spark!

-### Coming Soon
-- Photos of the panel running on Raspberry Pi
-- Custom 3D-printed case STL files (free on Thingiverse)
-- ESP32 enclosure design for standalone wireless display

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.